pytorch/executorch/docs/source/compiler-memory-planning.md

 Concretely, there are three passes related to memory planning:
 * `SpecPropPass` computes a TensorSpec for each tensor in the graph (inputs, intermediates or outputs).
 The most important field of the tensor spec is a symbolic expression of the shapes of the tensor, where the initial set of symbols comes from the dimensions of input tensors, intermediate tensor shapes’ symbolic expression is propagated via tensor operations.
 The dimensions can be marked as either dynamic or static by users and when the dims are dynamic, users are required to annotate the dim with a ValueRange.

-* `SymShapEvalPass` evaluates the symbolic expressions to concrete integers with their upper bounds.
+* `SymShapeEvalPass` evaluates the symbolic expressions to concrete integers with their upper bounds.
 There are two ways to doing the upper bound specialization:
 HintBasedSymShapeEval (to be deprecated) is the old way of evaluating the upper bound.
 It doesn’t look at the ValueRange of the symbols but uses the shapes of example inputs to replace all the symbols.
 We call it “hint based“ because the example inputs’ shapes are just hints of what the input shapes might be at run time and are used for tracing only.
 ValueRangeBasedSymShapeEval is the recommended way of doing UpperBoundMemory planning.
 It will actually look at the ValueRange of the symbols and do an inference over the ranges to get a real upper bound.

 * `MemoryPlanningPass` does the actual memory planning given all tensors get a TensorSpec with concrete integer shapes.